All Posts

 Measuring Results

 Even when embarking on supporting foundation projects around data quality or completeness, the organization needs to show a linkage to measurable results.
 Data quality can be scored.
 Data supports a process, and it is critical to instrument the process (and gather baselines) that will be impacted.
-Processes support business outcomes which are also measured, so there is a connection.
+Processes support business outcomes, which are also measured, so there is a connection.
 And outcomes support the enterprise strategy.
 Linkage from data to process to outcome to enterprise strategy will retain executive attention and funding.

 To recap, success with AI requires:

 Acting on these guidelines will improve the likelihood of success.
 These principles apply to many types of enterprise projects, and AI is no different.
-There are more dependencies and complexities to today’s technology initiatives, and success requires attention to the basic blocking and tackling.
+There are more dependencies and complexities to today’s technology initiatives, and success requires attention to basic blocking and tackling.
 AI will not understand the needs of the business by itself.
 It needs enterprise support from the ground up to the C suite.